guinuxbr/guinuxbr.com/content/posts/run-debian-in-windows-10-with-wsl-2/index.en.md

 ---
-title: "Run Debian in Windows 10 with WSL 2"
+title: "RUN DEBIAN IN WINDOWS 10 WITH WSL 2"
 subtitle: "Useful and cool"
 date: 2020-07-24T21:15:00-03:00
 draft: false